8200383/ethereum-chain-analysis-and-data-warehouse-design/README.md

 - Token Dimension: This dimension focuses on the various tokens involved in transactions.
 It includes details like token type, contract address, and additional token-related information.

 Identifying the facts involves gathering various pieces of information from both transactions and token transfers within the Ethereum blockchain.
-To simplify the representation, we merge these pieces of information into a unified fact.
-This unified fact serves as a consolidated view for ERC-20 and ERC-721 transactions.
+To simplify the representation we merge these pieces into a unified fact, serving as a consolidated view for ERC-20 and ERC-721 transactions.

 - [ ] TODO: Explain we have a multi star schema